Keerthiraj305/Community-Issue-Reporter/README.md

-# 🏛️ BBMP Community Issue Reporter
+# 🏛️ Community Issue Reporter

 A full-stack web application for Bangalore citizens to report civic issues directly to BBMP (Bruhat Bengaluru Mahanagara Palike).
 Built with React frontend and Node.js/Express backend.